What is an Ecommerce Business

 - Product: raw materials, inventory, supplier, manufacturing, patents, etc.

-- Operating: incorporation/legal fees, additional software, accounting, etc.
+- Operating: incorporation/legal fees, additional software, business insurance, accounting, etc.

 - Online store: website/platform subscription, hosting/domain, contract developer/designer, etc.